-Check out the instructions below for how to make and use this cute Pirate-themed Felt Storyboard for young children.
+Check out the instructions below to learn how to make and use this cute pirate-themed felt storyboard for young children.

 If you haven’t seen this idea yet – you’ve got to try it!
 Felt boards are great quiet activities for little ones.
 They engage imagination, inspire creativity, and are a fun tool for helping to develop language!